 For example, this search for “hiring full stack” reveals several recruiters in my extended network that are actively recruiting software engineers.
 These recruiters will be more receptive to your outreach than others.

 Use the built in filters or search operators to narrow down your search by location, keywords, or other criteria.
 If you are targeting a specific employer, filter LinkedIn’s people search by company to identify recruiters, key decision-makers, or people you know who can provide an in.

 Click over from “People” to “Content” to instead search newsfeed posts.
 This will be hit or miss but will reveal posts by recruiters and company pages announcing their openings, including jobs that aren’t on LinkedIn’s job board.

 Toggle sorting between “Relevance” and “Latest” to reveal different content.
 Try different keywords (such as your city) or add search operators to your query to return a variety of results.

 Committing to the social networking aspects of LinkedIn is a sure way to create opportunities.

 Expand your network as far as you’re comfortable so that you show up in more searches as a recruiter’s first-, second-, or third-degree connection.
 Add former colleagues, contacts, and industry peers to your network.
 Connect with people that might be willing to help you, always with a personalized message that is polite and communicates why connecting would be mutually beneficial.

 Post newsfeed updates that demonstrate your expertise in your field.
 Increase your visibility by interacting with posts by industry peers.
 If you’re comfortable with it, consider appealing directly to your network in search of a job.
-Follow influencers and recruiters to pick up helpful tips and new opportunities.
+Know who to follow on LinkedIn to pick up helpful tips and new opportunities.

 Even if LinkedIn is already your job search hub, digging a little deeper into its various features and filters can unearth unique opportunities.
 What other ways have you found to boost your job search on LinkedIn?